yuyunfrancis/aiops/Lab5/README.md

 - Monitoring and visualizing metrics in Grafana and Kiali

 For screenshots of each task, see the respective folders: `task1`, `task2`, and `task3`.
-I'll help format the markdown with proper spacing, headers, and consistent styling.